 Gilbert Ryle (1949) introduced the concept of thick description by comparing it to ‘thin description’.

-According to Ryle, quantitative studies and some qualitative research only provided descriptions of what was observed at a surface level.
-Instead, researchers need to interpret what is observed to generate meaning from the interaction.
+According to Ryle, quantitative studies and some qualitative research only used descriptions of what was observed.
+This provided a surface level explanation.
+Instead, qualitative research needs to interpret what is observed to generate meaning from the interaction.

 Thin Description: observation, description and outline of a situation.